-For events of National status and above arrangements must also be made for 2 Doctors or 2 Paramedics, with appropriate equipment for racing, to be in attendance during racing and official practicing with TWO ambulances being available.
+For events of National status and above arrangements must also be made for TWO Doctors or TWO Paramedics, with appropriate equipment for racing, to be in attendance during official practice and racing with TWO ambulances being available.

-For further details, please refer to Medical Services on page 117.
+For further details, please refer to Medical Services on page 118.